Big B's Backyard

 The West Coast Tradition

-Santa Maria style BBQ originates from the Santa Maria Valley in Central California.
-It dates back to the mid-19th century when local rancheros would host massive pit barbecues for their vaqueros (cowboys).
-It is a distinct departure from the ‘Low and Slow’ traditions of the South.
+Santa Maria style BBQ comes from the Santa Maria Valley in Central California.
+It dates back to the mid-19th century.
+Local rancheros would host massive pit barbecues for their vaqueros.
+It’s a big departure from the low and slow traditions of the South.

 The Cut: Tri-Tip

 The star of Santa Maria BBQ is the Tri-Tip.
-This is a small, triangular muscle from the bottom sirloin of the steer.
-It was historically a ‘scrap’ cut until a local butcher in the 1950s discovered that it was incredibly flavorful when seasoned and grilled whole.
+This is a small, triangular muscle from the bottom sirloin.
+It was historically a scrap cut.
+Then a local butcher in the 1950s discovered it was great when seasoned and grilled whole.

 The Technique: High-Heat Grilling

 Unlike Southern BBQ, Santa Maria style is cooked over Direct Heat.
-The meat is placed on a large iron grill that can be raised and lowered using a hand-cranked wheel.
-This allows the pitmaster to control the temperature by adjusting the distance from the glowing Red Oak coals.
+The meat is placed on a large iron grill.
+You can raise and lower it using a hand-cranked wheel.
+This lets you control the temperature by moving the meat away from the glowing Red Oak coals.

 Red Oak: The Essential Fuel

 True Santa Maria BBQ must be cooked over California Red Oak.
-It provides a mild, smoky flavor that is very different from the pungent hickory or sweet fruit woods of the East.
+It provides a mild, smoky flavor.
+It’s very different from the pungent hickory or sweet fruit woods of the East.

 The Traditional Menu